aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 echo $HDK\_SHELL\_DIR

+If your $HDK\_SHELL\_DIR is empty or does not list <path>/$HDK\_SHELL\_DIR/<shell dir>, then you may need to source the [hdk_setup](../README.md).

 In init.tcl or Vivado\_init.tcl, add the following line based upon the $HDK\_SHELL\_DIR path.

 source <output from echo $HDK\_SHELL\_DIR>/hlx/hlx_setup.tcl

-Everytime when vivado is invoked, this script will always be sourced and features of this script are available.
+Everytime Vivado is loaded, this script will always be sourced and IP integrator features will be automatically loaded.

 <a name="vivado"></a>
 # Vivado Overview

-This section is a basic overview of the Vivado GUI and features that are discussed in the tutorials and examples in the HLx environment.
-The GUI environment enables users at all experience levels to quickly set project options and strategies to meet their design requirements and enables interactive reports and design views to help quickly close any issues with timing or area.
+This section is a basic overview of the Vivado GUI.
+The GUI environment enables users at all experience levels to quickly set project options and strategies to meet their design requirements,  enables interactive reports and design views to help quickly close any issues with timing or area.

+vivado

 IP Integrator is a design entry tool in the Vivado HLx Design Suite.
 It lets developers connect IPs at a block level and generates a "what you see is what you get" Register Transfer Language (RTL) file, either in VHDL or Verilog format.
 The IP Integrator flow enhances the standard RTL flow and gives the developer access to designer assistance features which include:

 - Simplified connectivity of IPs through interface based connections

-- Block automation that adds helper IPs like Interconnects, DMAs, or other support blocks based upon an IP’s configuration
+- Block automation that adds helper IPs like Interconnects, DMAs, or other support blocks based upon an IPâ€™s configuration

 - Connectivity automation to route interfaces, clocks and resets between blocks